 Anthony Contrino prefers the simplicity of a Bundt cake over a layer cake any day.
 "The lemon and olive oil create such a moist but not overly sweet dessert that's completed by the fragrant limoncello glaze," he says.
 "You might as well be enjoying a forkful of sunshine."

 This truly is one of the easiest cakes in the world to make!
-The simplest and most classic of ingredients create this decadent dessert.
+The simplest and most classic of ingredients create this decadent dessert — unsalted butter, bittersweet chocolate, eggs, sugar, coffee liqueur and salt.
 If your mom's a chocolate lover, this one's for her.

-This quick and easy recipe is a departure from standard mixtures that start by creaming together butter and sugar — what the old cooks meant when they said, "Bake a cake in the usual way."
-Coffee gives the batter a subtle richness.
-The cake is delicious topped with billows of fluffy white marshmallow frosting or a light buttercream or a chocolate cream cheese frosting.
-Baked in layers, it will make a lovely statement on your next special-occasion dessert table.
+This quick and easy recipe is a departure from standard mixtures that start by creaming together butter and sugar.
+The cake is delicious topped with billows of fluffy chocolate cream cheese frosting.
+Despite it's special occasion-worthy appearance, the cake is baked in layers for ease.

 This gluten-free carrot cake is just lightly sweetened and has the perfect amount of spice.
-To make the recipe vegan, use a blend of chia seeds and flaxseeds instead of eggs to make the batter.
-For the best appearance and texture, wait to make the frosting until a few hours before serving and frost the cake no more than an hour before serving.
+To make the recipe vegan, use a blend of chia seeds and flaxseeds instead of eggs in the batter.
+For the best appearance and texture, wait to make the frosting until a few hours before serving and frost it no more than an hour before serving.

 Celebrate Mother's Day with this colorful pancake cake from Brandi Milloy!
 Even if mom only eats a bite, she'll be excited to brag about it on her Instagram feed to show how amazing and creative her kids are.